WatchtowerProtocol/cautious-bassoon/4_TournamentLifecycle.md

 <p>Description: At auction settlement, all staked tokens are released and if the data scientist wins the auction/tournament, part of the prize pool is distributed on top of their released token via a claim function.
 Prizes are distributed based on a staking-to-confidence score ratio established by the data scientist during the Auction.
 The risk score (Pc) and threshold are finalised in this settlement state which is subsequently published on a public conjunctions dashboard for spacecraft operators, insurance companies, etc.</p>

 ## Transitions into Settlement State
+On an event trigger that indicates the conclusion of the Auction, a separate event trigger indicating Auction closeout is emitted.
+At this stage,
+* The rewards distribution is calculated based on the s/c ratio.
+* The risk (Pc) score is updated.
+* The risk threshold is updated.

 ## State Inputs
+* The updated Risk (Pc) Score.
+* The updated Risk (Pc) Threshold.
+* The computed rewards distribution.

 ## State Outputs
+* The settled Risk (Pc) Score.
+* The settled Risk (Pc) Threshold.
+* The rewards payments distributed.

 ## Transition out of Settlement State
+The state variables are all updated and the Auction is settled, the contract is shelved.
+An events call is emitted to indicate the auctions has been settled.
+Additionally,
+* The settled risk (Pc) score is updated on the conjunction dashboard for the owner/operators.
+* The settled risk threshold is updated on the conjunction dashboard for the owner/operators.

 </br>